 However, reflecting the sinful and divisive tendencies of all of us humans, the Restoration Movement itself soon began dividing over differences.
 For most of the nineteenth century, the terms "Church of Christ," "Disciples of Christ," and "Christian Church" were used more or less interchangeably.
 But over time the terms became distinct and three groups emerged—the Church of Christ (conservative), the Christian Church (moderate/mainstream), and the Disciples of Christ (liberal).
 These have further divided so that today one can count over 2 dozen factions.
-Divisions came from every manner of opinion including instrumental music, the manner of serving the Supper, millenial theories, missionary methods, orphan homes, cooperative programs with other Christian groups, whether to have Sunday School classes, etc. Those with opposing views were labeled "not sound in the faith" or "liberals" or "extremists" and were marked to be avoided, according to W. Carl Ketcherside in chapter 15 here: Totem.
+Divisions came from every manner of opinion, including instrumental music, the manner of serving the Supper, millennial theories, missionary methods, orphan homes, cooperative programs with other Christian groups, whether to have Sunday School classes, etc. Those with opposing views were labeled "not sound in the faith" or "liberals" or "extremists" and were marked to be avoided, according to W. Carl Ketcherside in chapter 15 here: Totem.

 We infer from Ketcherside and Garrett's inside look at the Church of Christ that this would be all but forgotten and forgiven history if a spirit of separation and condemnation were not still present today.
 There is adequate evidence for this claim, including a refusal to attend any non-approved church (except perhaps grudgingly at weddings and funerals)—and a special aversion to taking the Lord's Supper in any other church.
-CC churches seemingly spend a great deal of time studying other groups with the intent of condemming what they believe to be their many agregious errors.
+CC churches seemingly spend a great deal of time studying other groups with the intent of condemning what they believe to be their many egregious errors.
 This has a tendency to bolster unity within their group.
 Sadly, the noble goal of uniting Christians ended up dividing us further.
 In our own tiny Texas town of a population of a few hundred souls, until just recently (2008) there were two Churches of Christ congregations who refused to fellowship with each other.

-Here is a chart showing some of the Church of Christ divisions: Creed Rehearsal.
 The divisions are so severe among the ultra-conservative factions that there is one faction referred to as the "One Cup" group.
 They believe that a congregation must all partake of the Lord's Supper from a single cup, which apparently cannot be refilled if they run out.
 Another group, the "Non-Institutional" group doesn't believe in supporting colleges, orphan homes, etc. out of the budget.
 Most of these ultraconservative factions refuse to have a meal in the church building, and would condemn any other group that disagrees.
 Here is an interesting article about this ("Reflections" Issue Number 423): Search and Destroy.
 A book that details the various factions is Churches of Christ in the United States by Carl H. Royster.

 What seems to have been both the glue that held the Churches of Christ together over the years, but have also been a force of theological battles are journals.
 The first and most important journal was Alexander Campbell's Christian Baptist.
 Campbell edited this journal from 1823 to 1830.
 Barton Stone edited his own journal from 1826 to 1844 called the Christian Messenger.
 A number of other journals, including a second one that Campbell himself edited later, have dominated Church of Christ thinking to this day.
 Hughes believes that the editors of these journals wielded so much authority that they functioned much like bishops!